Instructors

 Sylvia Sykes

-Sylvia is actively judging and teaching various forms of Shag, Balboa, Lindy Hop, and West Coast Swing throughout the U.S., Europe, Australia, and Asia.
-She is still an active competitor and she has won or placed in virtually every Swing event she has entered, in a multitude of Swing forums.
+Sylvia is actively judging and teaching various forms of Shag, Balboa, and Lindy Hop, throughout the U.S., Europe, Australia, and Asia.
+No longer an active competitor, she has won or placed in virtually every Swing event she has entered, in a multitude of Swing forums.

 Kim Clever & David Frutos

 David and Kim met in a dark, smokey Swing dance class at a bar in 1994.
 By 1996 they were teaching Swing dance together at the world famous Brown Derby.
 It was there that they first learned to teach a class that was both informative and entertaining.
-Over the years they have honed their skills as teachers in small and large class rooms around the world.
+Over the years they have honed their skills as teachers in small and large class rooms.
 As competitors David and Kim have numerous titles together from The National Jitterbug , International Lindy hop, and US Open Championships, just to name a few.
 They have also been inducted into the California Swing Dance hall of Fame, both individually and as a couple.
-David and Kim have been honored to have worked in Hollywood as choreographers, consultants and performers.
-With many credits to their name.
-But with all these accomplishments, David and Kim’s real passion is teaching and sharing their love of all things Swing.
-They are known for their humorous and comprehensive teaching style that draws inspiration from Southern California Swing history and has kept them in demand these many years.
+David and Kim have been honored to have worked in Hollywood as choreographers, consultants and performers over the years, but their real passion is teaching and sharing their love of all things Swing.
+They are known for their humorous and comprehensive teaching style that welcomes all.
+When they are not on the dance floor, you can find them in their garden together being ridiculously excited about tomatoes.
 They look forward to seeing all of you on a dance floor soon!

 Nick Williams